7 Myths about One Level (Curbless) Showers

 In one design my remodeling business (Cleveland Design and Remodeling) installed the owners Robin and Pat Baranack specifically chose a one level shower because they wanted to create the clean design of a hip hotel room they stayed in while vacationing in San Diego California.
 You can see from the picture below even their dog Lucy loves the shower!

-I will grant you creating a one level shower in a small bathroom does take more planning than picking up a standard fiberglass pan at your local home center store.
-With that being said a wet room (also called a one level curbless shower) is not as mystifying as some contractors make it out to be.
+I will grant you creating a one level shower in a small bathroom takes more planning than picking up a standard fiberglass pan at your local home center store.
+With that being said a wet room (also called a one level curbless shower) is not as mystifying as contractors make it out to be.
 They key is to have the right system so you’re not going through a major ordeal cutting joists and dropping the height of your subfloor.

 The simplest way our company has found to make a wet room one level shower in a small space is to use a shower base former and waterproofing kit.
 The base former comes in sizes as small as 32” x 32” to accommodate very small showers.
 As Adam Droesller (National Sales Manager of ARC Inc. a supplier of these systems) says, “Actually one of the top features of curbless showers is the fact they open up the bathroom by 20-25% vs. designing with a curb.”
+You’ll see these designs everyone in Europe and Asia where space is tight.
+In the United States – we’re finally beginning to catch up.

 Myth 4 – There is no one in my town who knows what they are doing installing a curbless shower